gsobell/texplates/README.md

 Basic demo of RTL/LRT (Hebrew/English) document using `babel` and compiled with `LuaTex`.

+## fast-cv
+Create a professional cv in minutes.

+Faster than making a cup of noodles 🍜

 ***

 These templates are licensed under the [LPPL](https://www.latex-project.org/lppl/) v1.3, and a list of files can be found in the `manifest.md`.